Author: Caitlin Kryl, Content Marketing Manager

 This knowledge is powerful when applied to your company page’s strategy.
 But have you factored the influence of senior leadership into your brand growth equation?
 If your answer is “not yet,” you’re missing out on massive audience engagement, lead generation, and recruitment potential.

-Here’s the download on why it’s so important to invest in your CEO Linkedin strategy, with real-world examples from our clients, and how to get started today.
+Here’s the download on why it’s so important to invest in your executive LinkedIn strategy, with real-world examples from our clients, and how to get started today.

-3 reasons why to invest time in CEO or leadership team’s Linkedin strategy
+3 reasons to invest time in CEO or leadership team’s LinkedIn strategy

 Let me be clear — your company page is an incredibly valuable aspect of your content strategy.
 But as humans, we connect and identify best when we know the face and name on the other side of the screen, not just the logo.